City-to-City Path Breakdown

 - “Buk” (북) means “north”

-Many Korean words get lost in translation.
-Some translate every Hangul (Korean) word into its English counterpart.
-Some phoneticize the entire Korean word.
+Korean words often get lost in translation.
+Some translators convert every Hangul (Korean) utterance into English.
+For example:

 Three Han Bicycle Paths

 Along all three sections of the Han River, a bicycle paths follows:

 - Namhangang Bicycle Path (남한강전거길)

 Namhangang Bicycle Path

 (The Namhangang Bicycle Path follows the Cross-Country Route and connects with the Saejae Bicycle Path.)

 The Bukhangang (North Han River) Bicycle Path starts at the convergence of the North and South Han Rivers a couple kilometers east of Seoul.